Stuycs-K/final-project-4-fagbuyi-moyo-shi-victoria/WORKLOG.md

 ### date 05/26

 spaceship spawns bullets, but only one will move at a time. and speed keeps increasing with each bullet spawned. bullets should probably die on imapct too.

+### date 05/27

+merged with main. got multiple bullets to sapwn but they dont move.